 Bayer is currently in the process of negotiating claims in small groups with certain law firms, after a case-specific investigation into medical records.
 According to the company’s first quarter stockholder’s newsletter, Bayer is only settling claims involving pulmonary embolisms and deep vein thrombosis at this time.

-Free Yaz Lawsuit Evaluation: If you or a loved one has been injured by Yaz or Yasmin, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Yasmin injury suit and we can help.
+Free Confidential Case Evaluation: Again, if you developed a blood clot after using Yaz, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.